Published on Wednesday, July 3, 2024, last updated

 Glossary of Terms

-• Commit: A snapshot of changes made to the codebase at a specific point in time.
+• Commit: A set of changes recorded in a Git repository at a specific point in time.

 Additional Resources and References